Testing improvement processes of Finnish environmental impact assessment

 The proposed intervention will support Finnish companies by five main results:

-Project partners with the Arctic Centre are Lapin vesitutkimus Oy (Lapland Water Research Ltd), Arctia Shipping Ltd, Sito Ltd, Kemijoki Ltd, Ylläksen Matkailuyhdistys (Tourism Association in Ylläs), Levin matkailu Oy (Levi Tourist Office in Lapland Finland Ltd), Northland Mines Ltd, Agnico-Eagle Finland Ltd, Kittilä Mine, Centre for Economic Development, Transport and the Environment in Lapland, and Tunturi-Lapin Kehitys ry (Regional Development Agency for Fell Lapland).
+Project partners with the Arctic Centre were Lapin vesitutkimus Oy (Lapland Water Research Ltd), Arctia Shipping Ltd, Sito Ltd, Kemijoki Ltd, Ylläksen Matkailuyhdistys (Tourism Association in Ylläs), Levin matkailu Oy (Levi Tourist Office in Lapland Finland Ltd), Northland Mines Ltd, Agnico-Eagle Finland Ltd, Kittilä Mine, Centre for Economic Development, Transport and the Environment in Lapland, and Tunturi-Lapin Kehitys ry (Regional Development Agency for Fell Lapland).

 Research Professor Timo Koivurova